Designations Congruent with Things: Chapter 23

 “Yes,” Mako says.

-“Sweet,” Newt replies, vaguely confused, not sure if this is the end of Mako’s story, not sure why she’s brought it up at all.
+“Sweet,” Newt replies, confused, not sure if this is the end of Mako’s story, not sure why she’s brought it up at all.

 In the back of his thoughts, the kids hiss, vengeful and yearning, at the acute anamnesis of an alien, altered consciousness.

 It occurs to Newt that Mako is worried about him, that she has been, possibly, extremely worried about him, extremely worried for weeks now.
-Somehow, he hadn’t thought about that part of things, the Mako-being-worried part; he’d thought mostly about the Marshal, and about the people who were dead, and about the green bottle of Midori that Mako had held in her hand the day after the breach had been, had been—had been not just shut but annihilated; but not about himself in the context of Mako Mori’s worldview, because, well, ever since Mako had turned eighteen and she had not been put in a Jaeger, things had been different between them because Newt had been, he had been just so relieved because the Jaeger pilot thing, with a few notable exceptions.
-It was a thing for life and then your life was short; but Mako had been so angry and Newt had gotten that, he had, because, man, her simulator scores, but—he was pretty sure that once Mako had stopped being a kid, had totally stopped, well, she had never been a kid, not really, but once she’d burned away all those parts of her, well, Newt had been pretty sure that she’d started to find him eight million kinds of annoying, and he gets that, he does, or, rather, he thought he did.
-So this is a little confusing but it does explain all the phone calls.
+Somehow, he hadn’t thought about that particular angle, the Mako-being-worried angle; he’d thought about the Marshal, and about the people who were dead, and about the green bottle of Midori Mako had held in her hand the day after the Breach had been, had been—had been not just shut but annihilated; he hadn’t thought about himself in the context of Mako Mori’s worldview, because, well, ever since Mako had turned eighteen and hadn’t been put in a Jaeger, things had been different between them.
+Newt had been, he’d been just so relieved, because the Jaeger pilot thing, with a few notable exceptions, was a thing for life, and then your life was short.
+But Mako had been so angry and Newt had gotten that, yeah he had, because, man, her simulator scores, but—he was pretty sure that once Mako had stopped being a kid, had totally stopped, once she’d burned away every childish part of her—well, Newt had been pretty sure she’d started to find him 16.78 million kinds of annoying, and he gets that, he does, or, rather, he thought he did.

 “Ah,” Newt says, with a tonal trend towards delicacy but not quite getting himself there.